oubino/locpix/README.rst

    #. `Classic segmentation`_ : Use classic method to segment histograms to extract relevant localisations
    #. `Cellpose segmentation`_ : Use Cellpose method to segment histograms to extract relevant localisations
    #. `Ilastik segmentation`_ : Use Ilastik method to segment histograms to extract relevant localisations
+   #. `UNET segmentation`_ : Use UNET to segment histograms to extract relevant localisations

 #. `Membrane performance`_ : Performance metrics calculation based on the localisations (not the histograms!)